tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'Category of concepts forming the Solutions layer of the fittness for use framework.
+'Category of concepts forming the Solutions layer of the fitness for use framework.
 Solutions are tools that evaluate data against needs and express conclusions in data quality reports.'

 ********************